MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-update-policies.md

 >Microsoft Edge Update 1.3.168.21 and later

 #### Description
 Lets you specify whether users in the Windows Insider Program are enrolled in Edge Preview via Microsoft Edge Update.
-A device will not be enrolled in Edge Preview if TargetVersionPrefix is enabled or TargetChannel is configured.

   - If you enable this policy, users in the Windows Insider Program are enrolled in Edge Preview via Microsoft Edge Update.